Ch4nKyy/BG3WASD/doc/guide.md

 Search for the string ```h61f300a7g2cfcg4536gad62gde94e92935ca```.
 It should only have 1 xref in the function I name CallSpecificCommandFunction.
+TODO This doesn't work anymore as of Patch 6!
+I now found it through the Settings ptr.
+The order of xrefs is almost identical, even for different binaries.
+The Settings ptr is referenced 3 times in this function and put into rcx.

 In the middle of this function, there is a call to a subfunction with many parameters, the last being the Settings ptr qword, as discovered in BlockAnalogStickSelectionPatch.
 This subfunction I name CastOrCancelAbility and this call must be hooked.

+## Reminder

+A general reminder about things that can change in game patches and cause bugs without throwing
+warnings:

+The GameCommand IDs sometimes change!
+Make sure the IDs in GameCommand.hpp are in sync with the game.

+Offsets sometimes change!
+E.g. the Settings members or the CameraObject members.